Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Introduction

 Particle physics has not remained indifferent to these developments.
 While the most-used software in particle physics phenomenology are still CPU-based, the interest in GPGPU has translated into libraries for device-agnostic Monte Carlo integration~\cite{Borowka:2018goh,Carrazza:2020rdn,torchquad:2021}, for PDF determination~\cite{NNPDF:2021uiq,Cruz-Martinez:2024wiu}, interpolation~\cite{Carrazza:2020qwu}, parton shower~\cite{Seymour:2024fmq}, and amplitude generation and evaluation~\cite{Bothmann:2021nch,Heinrich:2023til}.
 Some of these efforts have culminated in the recent years on full device-agnostic event generators~\cite{Carrazza:2021gpx,Carrazza:2022jbl,Bothmann:2023gew} targeting leading-order (LO) calculations.
 Comparative studies presented in the referred work show gains that can go up to a factor of two orders of magnitude for some exemplary cases.
 It is also worth mentioning efforts in \madgraph to migrate to a fully GPU implementation, with preliminary results shown in Refs.~\cite{Valassi:2021ljk,Valassi:2022dkc,Valassi:2023yud,Wettersten:2023ekm,Hageboeck:2023blb}.

 If we restrict ourselves to fixed orders calculation, only LO generators are available, although a proof-of-concept calculation at next-to-leading order (NLO) QCD on a GPU was presented in Ref.~\cite{Carrazza:2020qwu} showing that these devices were capable of handling more complicated calculations beyond massive parallelisation.
 This last example, however, was obtained with hard-coded matrix elements with all the limitations that it implies.
-As of now, the method of choice to obtain fully general numerical amplitudes in the Standard Model and beyond is based on recursion techniques~\cite{Berends:1987me,vanHameren:2009vq}.
+As of now, there exists efficient methods to obtain fully general numerical tree and one-loop amplitudes in the Standard Model and beyond based on recursion techniques~\cite{Berends:1987me,vanHameren:2009vq}.
 These algorithms have lead to the implementation of efficient numerical codes running on CPUs~\cite{Kanaki:2000ey,Cascioli:2011va,Actis:2016mpe}.
 It is therefore of prime importance to design new computer programs able to handle these algorithms on GPUs.
 The first proof of concept in this direction was released more than 10 years ago \cite{Giele:2010ks,Hagiwara:2009cy} but was restricted to massless QCD with only one public program limited to specific QCD processes~\cite{Hagiwara:2009cy,Hagiwara:2010oca}.
 The recent efforts in the context of \madgraph~\cite{Carrazza:2021gpx,Carrazza:2022jbl,Valassi:2021ljk,Valassi:2022dkc,Valassi:2023yud,Wettersten:2023ekm,Hageboeck:2023blb} and {\sc Sherpa}~\cite{Bothmann:2021nch,Bothmann:2023gew} points to a future in which GPUs will be regularly used in event generation.
 However, presently these efforts are limited to leading-order event generator and no matrix-element provider targeting high-accuracy calculations is available.